 Developing an innovative inbound call center makes a powerful impact.
 It enhances customer service, boosts customer satisfaction, and increases profitability.

-More important, it differentiates you from your competitors and serves as a great complement to your marketing efforts.
+More importantly, it differentiates you from your competitors and serves as a great complement to your marketing efforts.

-If your organization doesn’t embrace innovation they way Peter Drucker did, maybe it’s time to do something about it.
+If your organization doesn’t embrace innovation the way Peter Drucker did, maybe it’s time to do something about it.